LIT-Protocol/docs/docs/sdk/wallets/minting.md

 The relayer is an open source project, and we run one for your use.
 The source code is available [here](https://github.com/LIT-Protocol/relay-server).
 If you want to use our Relayer, you'll need a free API key which you can get by filling out [this form](https://forms.gle/RNZYtGYTY9BcD9MEA).

 ### Authenticating using `signMessage` Callback
+If you wish to sign with an ethers wallet type or `signer` you may use the `signMessage` callback to implement a signing callback for the `SIWE` message.
 ```js
 import { LitAuthClient } from '@lit-protocol/lit-auth-client';
 import { AuthMethodScope, AuthMethodType, ProviderType } from '@lit-protocol/constants';